The Mice, the Cat, and the Falcon

 Cat slinked in soon after with a predatory look in his eyes, his sinewy muscles stretching as he prepared to pounce.
 Before he could, Bird swept down and grabbed Cat by the scruff of his pampered fur coat, dragging him out of the house through an open window and dropping him into the river before returning home, satisfied with the results of his investigation.

 The miller, his wife, and his daughters returned, but Cat never did.
-At first, they were dismayed at the loss of their pet, but soon after, they focused their attention on Bird instead, rewarding him with all sorts of lovely treats and cherishing him far more than he ever had been before.
+At first, they were dismayed at the loss of their pet, but soon after, they focused their attention on Bird instead, rewarding him with treats and cherishing him far more than they did before.
 Everything was at peace once more.